rwilliams/jrubywiki/InYourRegion.md

 If you are interested in joining this list, we would recommend you meet the following criteria:

-* Day to day JRuby user
+* Day to day JRuby user, JRuby committer, or JRuby enthusiast
-* Have implemented something nontrivial using JRuby or contributed nontrivial patches
+* Have implemented something interesting or nontrivial using JRuby or contributed nontrivial patches
 * Comfortable with open-source ethos
 * Comfortable speaking to people, either one on one or as a group (presentation)

 In return, the JRuby community will help you fulfill the role of JRuby Delegate, providing speaking tips, presentation material, demos, and more.
-And of course the community and the core team are always standing by to assist you.
+There's no requirement to start doing conferences, of course; we really just want folks that can help new JRubyists feel comfortable.
+And of course the JRuby community and the core team are always standing by to assist you.

 Welcome to the JRuby Community!